Higher cup products on hypercubic lattices: application to lattice models of topological phases: Discussion

 \section{Discussion}

 We've introduced higher cup product operations over both $\Z_2$ and $\Z$ on hypercubic lattices motivated by recent geometric interpretations on triangulations.
-Over $\Z_2$, we've shown how they reproduce the exact same recursion relations as the simplicial operations of Steenrod.
-Over $\Z$, our recursion relations differ slightly from those of Steenrod, although our definitions of various sign factors that show up are well-motivated by considering a signed intersection products of the thickened dual cochains.
+Over $\Z$ our definitions of various sign factors that show up are well-motivated by considering a signed intersection products of the thickened dual cochains.
 While our derivations of the recursion relations are long combinatorial exercises, we expect there to be more straightforward geometric derivation of the results.
 One technical and conceptual obstacle to this is the presence of lower-dimensional cells in the thickened intersection equations that do not appear in the higher-cup equations.
 A more geometric derivation of the recursion relations would presumably need to deal with them.
 And in general, it would be interesting to see if the lower-dimensional cells have any topological interpretations.

 In addition, we've shown how it serves as a useful formalism to think about and derive many lattice constructions of topological phases on a hypercubic lattice, in particular giving expositions on how certain well-known models can be analyzed through the lens of the cup product formalisms.
 Although we gave an explicit account of this for the 3-fermion Walker-Wang model~\cite{BCFV14} in the presence of a two-dimensonal spatial boundary, the same ideas should also apply for Crane-Yetter/Walker-Wang constructions of any abelian topological orders.
 It would be interesting to see if earlier works studying defects in two-dimensional systems and their gapped of boundaries (see e.g.~\cite{BJQ2013_abelianTopOrder}) can be reframed in terms of cup products.